Difference Between PCI Express and AGP

 What is AGP?

 AGP stands for Accelerated Graphics Port.
-This name itself shows that they mainly deal with graphical data and their similar type of data transfer.
+This name shows that they mainly deal with graphical data and their similar type of data transfer.

 Main Differences Between PCI Express and AGP

-2. PCI Express has a huge data transfer speed with the maximum being 16x as this is facilitated by the large bandwidth whereas in AGP the data transferring speed is quite low as their allotted bandwidth is limited.
+2. PCI Express has a huge data transfer speed with the maximum being 16x as this is facilitated by the large bandwidth, whereas in AGP, the data transferring speed is quite low as their allotted bandwidth is limited.

 3. The outer card in the case of AGP is a single unit and is all joined to the slot while that of PCI Express is a bunch of isolated components.